Taylor Swift Did Not Reach Out To Calvin Harris, Nor Did She Thank Him Ahead Of Her New Album [Debunked]

 Just months ago, the National Enquirer was caught sharing yet another incorrect report in regard to Swift’s love life and potentially upcoming new music.

 “Taylor Swift is so thrilled to have added Calvin Harris and Tom Hiddleston to her lengthy catalog of ex-boyfriends that she wrote them to say thanks!” an alleged source revealed to the outlet in September, via a report by Gossip Cop.

 “Taylor had a dry spell for months since her tour ended and simply could not write her own material for an album.”

 The rumored report went on to reveal that Taylor Swift was thrilled that she had suddenly been flooded with inspiration and ideas for new songs and suggested she was planning to compare Harris and Hiddleston on an upcoming track.

 “She is so happy — ecstatic that the songs are flooding into her head!
 She is working on some hilarious material comparing the two men in her life — and people’s reaction to them,” the source continued.

 “After successfully ‘shaking off’ two breakups in a row, [Taylor Swift] felt generous enough to send thank-you notes to both guys.”

 “She just wrote, ‘Thanks for the inspiration,'” the outlet alleged.

-However, Taylor Swift never sent mean-spirited “thank you” messages to Calvin Harris or Tom Hiddleston and the suggestion that she was did so was “made up,” as Gossip Cop confirmed.
+However, Taylor Swift never sent mean-spirited “thank you” messages to Calvin Harris or Tom Hiddleston and the suggestion that she did so was “made up,” as Gossip Cop confirmed.

 Taylor Swift was rumored to be releasing a new album last year but 2016 came and went with no new compilation.
 Now, as fans await new music, Swift is staying mum about her plans to release a new album and when she may do so.